cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 However, this role involves great responsibility and commitment.
 Together with the credit received from happy PMs (when the results are good), architects may take all the blame and responsibility if the project sinks.
 Dealing with such a responsibility demands skills that not every developer possesses.
-And that is exactly his value.
+And that is exactly the reason of his value.

 # The skills